top of page

 Speed and Observation Game

-My younger students are obsessed with playing these Boom Cards decks that are similar to the game Spot it.
-My middle and high schoolers like playing Spot It too, but since brightly colored clip art might be too childish for many of them, I often use photos or words to create a Spot It-style game using this free website.
+My younger students are obsessed with playing these Boom Cards decks, which are similar to the game Spot It.
+Older children love playing Spot It too, but since clip art images might feel too childish for many of them, I often use photos or words to create a Spot It-style game using this free website.
+This fun articulation game is always a quick win for practicing specific speech sounds or as a warm-up or session finisher.

 Memory Games for Teletherapy

 Match the Memory is my go-to website for memory games for students of all ages.
-To find one, click 'Search' at the top and type in the target sound, such as 'r blends'.
+To find one, click 'Search' at the top and type in the target sound, such as 'r blends' or 'vocalic r'.
 You can then preview the images (or words) used in games to determine if they are a good fit for your older students.
 If you create a login, you can also make your own game for free!

 Articulation Boom Card Activities

 Boom Cards are a favorite for all of my students (and me), but decks for older students (especially for articulation) can be hard to find.
-Activities like these Articulation Word Puzzles, this Line of Four game, and this Peg Game appeal to older students because they incorporate elements such as strategy and competition.
+Activities like these Articulation Word Puzzles, this Line of Four game, and this Peg Game appeal to older students.
+Boom Cards have the bonus of being able to be assigned to students for extra practice.

 Dots and Boxes Articulation Game

 Who knows the dots and boxes game?
 This was another of my childhood favorites.
-So naturally, I created a digital version for targeting articulation in speech therapy!
-This activity comes in two digital formats for teletherapy– a PDF that can be annotated and a version for Google Slides.
+So naturally, I created a digital version for targeting articulation skills in virtual speech therapy sessions!
+This activity has two digital formats for teletherapy– a PDF that can be annotated and a Google Slides version.

 Articulation Google Drive Activity for older students in speech therapy